The Oltrepò Pavese Territory

 Ristorante Selvatico: Their name translated is “Wild Restaurant” but it is in fact the proprietor’s family name.
 The restaurant is in Rivanazzano, not far from Oltrella, and is a landmark in the local restaurants.
 Their style is based on the careful selection of ingredients and the promotion of local produce.
 When you are at Selvatico, you can eat and drink very well and then just pay and leave happily, but in this way we think you would enjoy only half: instead, starting a conversation with the owner, finding the origin of the bottles and the ingredients, listening to the stories behind the recipes, clearly perceiving the passion that fuels their menus, all these emotions have been priceless.

-Second, the wine landscapes are really cool!
+Wine landscapes are really cool!

 Several times in our past holidays we drove for kilometers through the vineyards in Chianti (perhaps the most famous red wine in the world), or the Langhe (land of the mighty Barolo).
 Those wines are famous and those landscapes appreciated by tourists for their beauty.